 AzETA has a strategy of supporting ELT through different activities: teacher training, materials development, study tours, TV matinees, conversation groups, workshops, etc. Unlike support to one or two individual institutions, this strategy enables AzETA to assist the professional development of teachers of secondary schools and universities throughout Azerbaijan both in public and private sectors.
 Such a strategy has produced impressive results and builds networks of teachers, committed and empowered to implement Education Reform of the Ministry of Education.

-AzETA is headed by the Executive Director.
-AzETA Executive Director is Ragsana Mammadova who is also the Founder of the Association.
-She has been in this position twice Ц in 2000-2004 and in 2008-present.
+AzETA is headed by the President.
+AzETA President is Ragsana Mammadova who is also the Founder of the Association.
+In 2000-2004 and in 2008-2013 She was the Executive Director of the Association.
 In 1996-1998 she was AzETA Secretary.
 In 1998-2000 she was AzETA Co-ordinator.
 In 2004-2008 she was elected AzETA President.
 In all these positions she has worked voluntarily.

-As the Executive Director, she is responsible for general management of the Association including:
+As the President of the Association, she is responsible for general management of the Association including:

 She achieved to establish AzETA website in 2005.

 She achieved to have AzETA become an Associate Member of IATEFL (International Association of Teachers’ of English as a Foreign Language) in 2005 and an Affiliate of TESOL (Teachers of English to the Speakers of Other Languages) in 2009.